ynux/snowflake_datavault/README.md

-# Create a Data Vault from Metadata & Mapping, using Snwoflake Sample Data
+# Create a Minimal Data Vault from Metadata & Mapping, using Snowflake Sample Data

-The idea of this project is to build a minimal raw data vault on top of a minimal Snwoflake Sample Database.
+The idea of this project is to build a minimal raw data vault on top of a very simple Snwoflake Sample Database.
 It helped me to better understand which input, decisions and work building a raw vault involves.

-To run it, you need access to the Snowflake Sample Database snowflake_sample_data.TPCH_SF1, and be able to create 3 schemas (staging, metadata, dv_rav)
+To run it, you need access to the Snowflake Sample Database snowflake_sample_data.TPCH_SF1, and be able to create 3 schemas (staging, metadata, dv_rav).
+There is an alternative SQLite version.

-Many shortcuts are taking, and it only works under perfect conditions.
+Many shortcuts are taken, and the code only works under perfect conditions.
 The goal is to produce something visible with the least possible effort.
+It is highly unsophisticated and definitely not meant for real life usage.
+The best it can hope for is making a more informed decision when building or chosing the real thing.

 ## The Input:

-* source schema metadata (table definitions with columns and data type) and data, from the sample db
+* the sample database (table and column definitions, and some data), or the sqlite "source" and "metadata" databases
-* source to target mapping, manual
+* source to target mapping for the hubs and links, manual

-The output is sqlalchemy scripts to create
+The output is sqlalchemy scripts or SQL to create and load

 * staging tables
 * hubs
 * sats
 * links

-and sql to load them.

 ## Design Decisions: Data Model

-* only use required columns (nothing e.g. like a ETL_RUN_PID to support the ETL tool)
+* only use Data Vault 2.0 required columns in hubs / sats / links (no columns like an ETL_RUN_PID to support the ETL tool.
+For an example for such columns, see Roelant Vos's posts.)
-* create one hub and satellite per staging table (no splitting of satellites or stuff)
+* create one hub and satellite per staging table (no splitting of satellites or the like)
-* no fancy data vault entities (self links, business vault, pit-tables, bridge tables etc)
+* no fancy data vault entities (self links, business vault, pit-tables, bridge tables)
 * no data in links ("link satellites")
 * hash merging for satellites (because the underlying staging data is stupid)

-## Design Decisions: Code
+## Design Decisions: Code and Metadata

-* put mapping metadata into a database (i would have liked to keep everything in csv, but some joining between mapping and table column metadata is needed)
+* put mapping metadata into a database
 * rely on naming conventions (e.g. standard name for hub hash key)
 * written for python 3.7
 * install the requirements - mainly snowflake sqlalchemy and jinja.
 Using a virtualenv is recommended.
 * have a sqlite version (see
 * sqlalchemy is abandoned when we get to the loading

+General remark: There is a range of choices where to put meta information.
+You can have metadata, naming conventions or put information into tables, possibly into special columns.
+For the hash key, you can rely on naming convention, or put it into a metadata lookup table.
+For the source-to-target-naming, I don't think that a naming convention will work since you have no control over the source systems.
+Still, after the first load, the source will be in the tables, so you could drop the metadata.
+However, we want to easily recreate everything from the beginning, so the metadata is persisted in a small metadata database.

+Why is the metadata in database tables and not in csv files?
+Because there will be joins to get the datatypes, and joining csv is ugly.

+I aim at keeping the manually written mappings minimal.

+A note on the choice of business keys: In our simplistic example, the columns prefixed with `_key` are chosen as business keys.
+This part of the mapping could be done automatically in this case.
+Also, if the source has primary keys defined in the metadata, those could be used.
+However, this would again not work if you decided to use a business key that isn't the source system's primary key.
+This is highly recommended because it gives you the freedom to switch the source, which probably was the reason why you chose the data vault model in the first case.
+Overall, it is very realistic to have humans decide the business key, so it is part of the manual mapping.

 ## Sources